PavelMizevDev/KotlinCMD/README.md

 At present, the project supports only two commands:
 - `help` – displays the available terminal commands.
 - `exit` – exits the terminal (with a confirmation prompt).
+- `calc` – used to launch the calculator.

 #### Running the program: